Hardness of monadic second-order formulae over succinct graphs: Cw-trivial formulae

 \begin{proof} Given an instance $S$ of SAT with size $n$, compute the network $f(S)$ in polynomial time; call $G$ its transition graph.
 We can compute the size of $G$ from $f(S)$ in polynomial time, because we have the list of nodes and the state set of each node.
 If $|G| > P(n)$, then return 'false': if $f$ is not $P$-meager in $n$ then the answer doesn't matter, and if $f$ is $P$-meager in $n$ then it means that $S$ is a negative instance of SAT.
 Otherwise compute $G$ itself, which can be done in polynomial time since $|G| \leq P(n)$, and evaluate $\psi$ on $G$, which can also be done in polynomial time (the final answer is negated if reduction $f$ is from UNSAT instead of SAT). \end{proof}

-\begin{lemma} Let $f$ be a reduction as before and $P$ be a polynomial.
-If $f$ has a nonrobust $P$-meagerness set then, for every integer $d\geq 1$, either: \begin{enumerate}[label=(\roman*)] \item $f$ produces a model of $\psi$ whose size is not in $\nn^{(d)}=\{n^d : n\in\nn\}$; or \item there exists an increasing primitive-recursive sequence $\mu$ such that $\mu(n)^d$ is the size of a model of $\psi$ for each $n$. \end{enumerate} \end{lemma}
+\begin{lem} Let $f$ be a reduction as before and $P$ be a polynomial.
+If $f$ has a nonrobust $P$-meagerness set then, for every integer $d\geq 1$, either: \begin{enumerate}[label=(\roman*)] \item $f$ produces a model of $\psi$ whose size is not in $\nn^{(d)}=\{n^d\mid n\in\nn\}$; or \item there exists an increasing primitive-recursive sequence $\mu$ such that $\mu(n)^d$ is the size of a model of $\psi$ for each $n$. \end{enumerate} \end{lem}

 \begin{proof} By hypothesis there is an integer $k$ such that, for every $\ell \geq 2$, there is at least one value among $\ell,\ell+1,\dots,\ell^k$ in which $f$ is not $P$-meager.
 Observe that if $P'$ is the polynomial giving the execution time of $f$, then $f$ produces networks whose transition graphs have size at most $2^{P'(n)}$ with $n$ the size of the SAT or UNSAT instance.
 Let $t:\nn\to\nn$ be a primitive recursive function such that, for every $n$: